jarun/bcal/README.md

 - REPL and single execution modes
 - evaluate arithmetic expressions involving storage units
 - perform general purpose calculations (using bc or calc)
+- works with piped input or file redirection
 - convert to IEC/SI standard data storage units
 - interactive mode with the last valid result stored for reuse
 - show the address in bytes